-It is our aim to help our students experience opportunities to develop the skills to enable them to achieve the outcomes to contribute positively to their communities through their further students and/or careers.
-Some students will be able to achieve this through an independent and facilitated focus, and some may seek out further advice and guidance to help them along the way, either way it is important that all our students have the right information to help them choose the options that are right for them.
+It is our aim to help our students experience opportunities to develop the employability skills required to enable them to achieve the outcomes they desire.
+This aim, alongside the options that they choose at post 14, 16 and 18, will help our students to contribute positively to their communities through their further studies and/or careers.
+Some students will be able to choose their pathways and destinations through an independent and facilitated focus, and some may seek out further advice and guidance to help them along the way, either way it is important that all our students have the right information to help them choose the options that are right for them.

 Careers guidance is an integral part of the Academy's provision and helps to inform students and parents of the choices to be made for Key Stage 4 and beyond.
-In year 9 students will have been introduced to a variety of careers advice and guidance during 15 minute form time activities and in lessons through subject focused discussions.
-Students will also have been guided to reflect on; personality characteristics, interests and employability skills, subsequently matching them with subjects and careers.
-By completing these tasks on Unifrog, students will be guided to begin to draft out possible pathways to future studies and/or careers beyond the post 14 choices.
-In addition to the above, students will each have a structured meeting to discuss options choices with a member of the Academy Leadership Team, helping students to consider these choices and the pathways ahead in further detail.
-Before this meeting, students will be asked to complete a short online worksheet to guide them through these choices.
+In year 9 students have been introduced to a variety of careers advice and guidance during form time activities and in lessons through subject focused discussions.
+Pupils have also been guided to reflect on; personality characteristics, interests and employability skills, subsequently matching them with subjects and careers.
+By completing these tasks on Unifrog, pupils will be guided to begin to draft out possible pathways to future studies and/or careers beyond the post 14 choices.